owale/you-should-know/j2ee.md

 **Messaging Models :**
  1. P2P (point to point) __when message is published one and only one consumer will receive the message.__ **model is called Queue.**
  2. Pub/Sub (public subscribe) __if a message is published to a destination, there could be several subscribers each receiving a copy of the message.
 The publisher obviously publishes the message once.
 The subscribers interested will listen to the same destination to consume that message.__ **model is called Topic.**

+**EJBs (Entriprise Java Bean)** are server-side components that encapsulate business logic and take care of transactions and security.
+**Types of EJBs :**
+ * **session beans** __used to encapsulate high-level business logic, which makes them the most important part of the EJB technology__
+  1. __Stateless:__ The session bean contains no conversational state between methods, so they can be pooled and shared by several clients.
+  2. __Stateful:__ The session bean contains conversational state, which must be retained across methods for a single user. useful for tasks that have to be done in several steps, each of which relies on the state maintained in a previous step.
+  3. __Singleton:__ A single session bean is shared between clients and supports concurrent access.
+ * **message driven beans :** __used for integrating with external systems by receiving asynchronous messages using JMS__
+ * **timer service :** __standard Java EE answer to scheduling tasks.__